 However, EAPs can enhance your company’s profile, as they demonstrate your company cares about employee welfare.
-From a cost perspective, showing employees your company invests in wellbeing can also reduce staff turnover and its associated costs.
+From a cost perspective, showing employees your company invests in their wellbeing strategy can also reduce staff turnover and its associated costs.

 If you’ve put in the investment but uptake remains minimal, try re-evaluating your communication methods.
 Be clear in the use of language and distribute updates and regular reminders about the benefits on offer to increase buy-in.